Travellers, cargo stranded as U.S. airports, rails assess damage

 Philadelphia's airport did not close but Monday flights were cancelled.
 "We had no damage to the facility, we had no flooding, so we were very fortunate," spokeswoman Victoria Lupica said.

-Delta Air Lines (DAL.N) said it resumed flights to Philadelphia on Tuesday afternoon.
+Delta Air Lines said it resumed flights to Philadelphia on Tuesday afternoon.